Academic Calendar

 3 Credits Weekly (3-0-0)

 This course studies eukaryotic cellular processes including protein targeting and transport, secretion and endocytosis, and cellular signaling pathways.
-Common experimental techniques used to study cellular processes are discussed.
-Students dissect aspects of cellular function by interpreting examples of data from primary literature.
+Emphasis is placed on understanding common experimental techniques used to study cellular processes.
+Students analyze aspects of cellular function through interpretation of data taken from primary literature.

 Prerequisites: Minimum grades of C- in BIOL 107 and in any 100-level CHEM.